AVidhanR/JDBCUsingMaven/README.md

 - Now you can run this project by executing the [`JDBCMySQLConnector.java`](src/main/java/itsvidhanreddy/JDBCMySQLConnector.java) file.
 - Inorder to run the `Prepared Statement` Demo by executing the [`JDBCPreparedStatement`](src/main/java/itsvidhanreddy/JDBCPreparedStatement.java) file.

-- Visit my linkedin profile from [here](https://linkedin.com/in/AVidhanR)
+- Visit my LinkedIn profile from [here](https://linkedin.com/in/AVidhanR)

 $$By\text{ }AVidhanR$$